MaxHalford/maxhalford.github.io/content/blog/morellet.md

 ![first_rows_smaller](/img/blog/morellet/first_rows_smaller.png)

 Looking good!
-All we have to do now is implemented a smart `for` loop and we should be good.
+All we have to do now is implement a smart `for` loop and we should be good.
 I made a diagram to show where each row starts and the first color of that row.
 Naturally there are some crosses that start outside of the 16 by 16 grid.

 ![grid](/img/blog/morellet/grid.png)